Valuation Multiples for a Financial Advisory

 As you can see, in this example both approaches to valuing a financial advisory firm give us similar implied values.
 However, these multiples are not always the best way to value a company, they are simply rules of thumb.
 These multiples are also based on what Peak Business Valuation, business appraiser Texas, has seen in the last few months as we have worked with numerous financial advisory firms.
 There are many more complex details that affect the valuation of a Financial Advisory firm including value drivers for a financial advisory.

 Sometimes, when circumstances warrant, a much lower or higher multiple is appropriate.
 For more information check out our blog on Valuing a Financial Advisory.
 Or reach out with questions!
 Peak Business Valuation, business appraiser Texas, is always happy to help.
-Feel free to email or schedule your free consultation below!
+Schedule your free consultation below!

 Schedule Your Free Consultation Today!